Radi85/Comment/README.rst

 Contributing
 ============

-For contributing, please see the instructions at Contributing_
+For contributing, please see the guidelines at Contributing_

 .. _Contributing: https://github.com/Radi85/Comment/blob/develop/CONTRIBUTING.rst